EEG Foundation Challenge: From Cross-Task to Cross-Subject EEG Decoding: Competition description

 \paragraph{Overall Ranking}

 The objective of this competition being to foster the development of foundation models, the overall ranking of this competition is a combination of both challenges to promote the design of models able to address multiple tasks.
-The final metric is: $ \metric_{\text{overall}} = 0.4 \, \metric_1 + 0.6 \, \metric_2$, reflecting the greater clinical significance of psychopathology prediction.
+The final score $ \metric_{\text{overall}}$ reflects the greater clinical significance of psychopathology prediction.
 This comprehensive evaluation framework ensures that winning approaches demonstrate robust performance across multiple clinically relevant dimensions, encouraging the development of models with real-world utility for neurophysiological assessment and mental health applications.